audreyshub/my-first-jekyll-site/index.md

     type: heroblock
     title: 'Hi, I''m Audrey 👋'
     content: >-
       I'm a developer, designer and artist who loves coding as much as design.
-I design and develop websites for dreamers, seekers, artists and orgs that are for people and planet.
+I develop websites for leaders, seekers, healers, and artists who are making a difference in their communities.
   - section_id: latest-projects
     component: portfolio_block.html
     type: portfolioblock
     layout_style: mosaic
     title: Recent Work
-    subtitle: These are some of the projects I've built with ❤️ and code.
+    subtitle: These are some of the projects I've built with ❤️ and code
     num_projects_displayed: 6
     view_all_text: View All
     view_all_url: portfolio/index.html